AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <table>
   <tr><th align ="right" nowrap>ID:</th><td>http://www.aicc.org/cmi-5/extensions/session</td></tr>
   <tr><th align ="right" nowrap>Description:</th><td>An unique identifier for an single AU launch session based on actor and course registration </td></tr>
   <tr><th align ="right" nowrap>LMS Usage:</th><td>The value for Session ID is generated by the LMS.
-The LMS must also record the Session ID in the State API (per section 10) prior to launching an AU.
-The LMS must also provide the Session ID in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS.</td></tr>
+The LMS MUST also record the Session ID in the State API (per section 10) prior to launching an AU.
+The LMS MUST also provide the Session ID in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS.</td></tr>
-  <tr><th align ="right" nowrap>AU Usage:</th><td>An AU must include the sessionId provided by the LMS in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS. </td></tr>
+  <tr><th align ="right" nowrap>AU Usage:</th><td>An AU MUST include the sessionId provided by the LMS in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS. </td></tr>
  <tr><th align ="right" nowrap>AU Obligation:</th><td>Required</td></tr>
  <tr><th align ="right" nowrap>LMS Obligation:</th><td>Required</td></tr>
   <tr><th align ="right" nowrap>Data type:</th><td>String (URL-encoded)</td></tr>